joelluong/WeatherStation-Tracker-Node/README.md

 1. **Incorrect location of Parkes East**
    ![image4](https://github.com/user-attachments/assets/6a6b0f49-6893-493a-ba53-541c45677455)

    The coordinates listed for Parkes East (33.110485, 148.101728) incorrectly place it near the Sea of Japan, which is clearly not accurate.
-Based on its name, Parkes East should be located east of Parkes North and Parkes South.
    ![image5](https://github.com/user-attachments/assets/26cb2faf-080c-4d3f-92f1-be2a70d0b7c3)

-   To correct this, I updated the coordinates to **-33.1050678, 148.0806473**, which corresponds to the **Goonumbla Solar Farm**—a photovoltaic power plant—referenced here: [Goonumbla Solar Farm - Google Maps](https://maps.app.goo.gl/jUP3AJE5mnkKmvck7)
+   To correct this, I believe the latitude should be negative.
+I’ve manually updated the database to use -33.110485, which aligns with a location to the east of Parkes, as expected.
+Interestingly, based on Google Maps, this location may correspond to the **Goonumbla Solar Farm** — a photovoltaic power plant — as referenced here: [Goonumbla Solar Farm - Google Maps](https://maps.app.goo.gl/jUP3AJE5mnkKmvck7)

-2. **Unknow measurement unit for Bungala 1 West**
+2. **Unknown measurement unit for Bungala 1 West**

    The variable names used in `variables.csv` (which is `AirT_inst` and `GHI_inst`) do not match the ones used in `data_2.csv` (which is `avg_Wm2`, `avg_airTemp`).